Jumpstart is my product strategy tookit I use to help clients, teams and startups to identify, define and create new product, service, & business.

 Framer is something I started playing with this year and it's an amazing tool.
 It's the closest you can come to the real thing without investing significant time.

 Framer's combination of an easy to use coding library (using coffee script) and fairly powerful design tool, make it pretty easy to build quick proof of concepts - and ones you can interact with (an advantage over things like InVision).

-This gallery contains a few samples of things I've been playing with including a chat bot demo for a payments bot and a concept for a new day to day planning app called "Daily".
+This gallery contains a few samples of things I've been playing with including a chat bot demo I did for Con Edison, a recommendation bot to help people find cool places to go and a concept for a new calendar / planning app called "Daily".

 Placelist is a social recommendation service to help people Discover Places They Love from people whose taste they trust.

 I created Placelist after many many moments in which I was out and myself and others were trying to find places nearby to go as well as requests from people who wanted recommendations from me of places to go.

 Placelist is an ongoing project which was concepted, designed and built by me originally on top of MeteorJS using UIKit as the front end framework and Google Places API.

 I am currently re-doing the service to better integrate with instragram and create a more flexbile system for customers.

 Role: Product & Brand Strategy, Creative Direction (Product & UX Design), Development.
 Customer mgmt.

 A weight loss client came to us wanting to build a new online service and a new value proposition for the US Market - one that fit a younger audience and didn't feel like a cheap weight loss brand.